 Thousands of Saints fans have been very vocal about the Saints’ loss in the playoffs.
-They say they were robbed of an opportunity to play in the Super Bowl due to a game-changing missed call by a referee.
+They say they lost an opportunity to play in the Super Bowl due to a game-changing call that a referee missed.

-Football fans around the world have seen the response from players who were impacted by such a huge loss: sullen faces, tears and a painful press conference where the magnitude of the loss got drilled down even further.
+Football fans around the world have seen the impact on the players: sullen faces, tears and a painful press conference where the magnitude of the loss got drilled down even further.

 So after Drew Brees’ loss to the Rams in the playoff game, one might expect him to be off somewhere alone, licking his wounds; that is, if you don’t know Drew Brees.

-Facebook user John McGovern, who was actually at the game, posted the following statement, along with a picture.
+Facebook user John McGovern, who was actually at the game, posted the following:

 Perhaps his children knew how big this loss was for their father, but it’s quite possible they had no clue because of how Brees handled the situation.
-In fact, Brees has been quoted before reminding people that at the end of the day, it’s a game.
+In fact, Brees has often reminded people that at the end of the day, it’s a game.

 The true character of a man reveals itself in the most challenging and difficult moments.
 Children young and old pay attention and take Dad’s lead.